Doing Business in Myanmar

 million of Baptists

-Burma belongs to the Buddhist Civilization
+Burma belongs to the Buddhist Civilisation

-- The Government controlled activity prevails in the strategic sector of the economy of Burma: energy, heavy industry, and international trade of rice International (control local rice prices, constrict
+- The Government controlled activity prevails in the strategic sector of the economy of Burma: energy, heavy industry, and international trade of rice International (control local rice prices, constrict exports).

 - Military commercial entities dominate economy.

-- Republic of the Union of Myanmar is rich in resources (hardwood timber, natural gas, fishery reserves, gems,
+- Republic of the Union of Myanmar is rich in resources (hardwood timber, natural gas, fishery reserves, gems, and jade)

 - The agricultural (agriculture, livestock, fisheries, and forestry)

-sector represent the 50% of Burmese
+sector represent the 50% of Burmese gross domestic product.

 foreign direct investment (FDI).